mhinze/ShortBus/README.md

 ## ShortBus
-ShortBus is a synchronous mediator with low-friction API
+ShortBus is an in-process mediator with low-friction API

 ### Command
     public class DoSomething : ICommand { }